HOW TO START RUNNING?

 - Place your feet and knees together and gently move up and down in a circular motion

-Dedicate more time to warming up and stretching if you choose to run on a morning or it is particularly cold outside.
+Dedicate more time to warming up and stretching if you’re running in the early morning or if it’s particularly cold outside.

-Do not feel guilty if your motivation starts to dip, this is not uncommon and there are several ways to combat it.
-A music playlist that psyches you up is a great way to regain your motivation and push you further.
-Also, the longer you put off your run the harder it will become to walk out of the door, it is best just to get out and go for it.
+Staying motivated is one of the biggest challenges when running as a beginner.
+Do not feel guilty if your motivation starts to dip.
+This is not uncommon and there are several ways to combat it.
+A music playlist that psyches you up or a great podcast that takes your mind off the run is a great way to regain your motivation and push you further.
+The longer you put off your run, the harder it will be to walk out of the door.
+It’s best just to get out there and go for it.

 Use the ASICS Runkeeper app to track your progress.
-It will show distance you have covered and the speed you reach on each run, as well as many other things.
+It will show you the distance you have covered and the speed you reach on each run, as well as many other details.
 Monitoring your progress and your success can be extremely motivating and will give you a real sense of achievement.

 HOW TO FUEL YOUR RUN

-Eating the right thing before a run can make an important difference to your performance.
-A fist sized snack that is high in energy would be ideal to consume around 30 minutes before setting off.
-Examples of ideal running foods are bananas or bagels, slowly releasing energy throughout your exercise without leaving you too full.
+A very important but often overlooked part of running for beginners is the food you eat.
+Eating the right food before a run can have a huge impact on your performance.
+A fist-sized snack that is high in energy is ideal to consume around 30 minutes before setting off.
+Examples of ideal running foods are bananas or bagels, which slowly release energy throughout your exercise without leaving you too full.

 HOW TO HYDRATE WHEN RUNNING

 Water is just as important as food when it comes to running.
-Always take water with you on a run but ensure it is at room temperature and sip it rather than gulping it all down in one go.
+Always take water with you on a run but ensure it is at room temperature and sip it rather than gulping it down in one go.
 If you run for 30 minutes or less, you may not need to take water with you but remember to stay hydrated before and after a run.
-If you want more information on how best to stay hydrated when running, we have more information here.
+Here’s more information about how best to stay hydrated when running.

 DON’T FORGET TO COOL DOWN

-Properly stretching and doing a cool down is just as important as your warm up.
-This helps your body recover quicker and prevents injury.
+Properly stretching and doing a good cool down is just as important as your warm-up.
+It will help your body recover more quickly and reduce the risk of injury.
+These are a few cool-down exercises for beginners:

-Following these guidelines will help improve your technique and progression.
-It is important to be patient and keep motivating yourself throughout your training regime and ultimately you will see success.
-There are also important personal elements to your training as well, it is your decision what price and what design you would like to go for.
+Following these guidelines will help you to enjoy running as a beginner and improve your technique and your rate of progression.
+It’s important to be patient and keep motivating yourself throughout your training regime and take steps to avoid injuries, such as warming up and cooling down properly.